18F/api.data.gov/source/docs/api-key.html.md

 ### GET Query Parameter

-Pass the API key into the `api_key` GET query string parameter:
+In some cases, the API may support passing the API key into the `api_key` GET query string parameter:

 ```sh
 curl 'https://developer.nrel.gov/api/alt-fuel-stations/v1.json?limit=1&api_key=YOUR_KEY_HERE'